SkrippyBoi/ChairBedSystem-ox-target-/README.md

-# ChairBedSystem using qtarget and nh Context
+# ChairBedSystem using ox target and nh Context

-# Future plans: Add a option for ox lib

-# Dependencies: Nh-Context Qtarget
+# Dependencies: Nh-Context or ox lib ox-target

 ## Installation
 drag and drop, make sure you have the dependencies